telerik/maui-docs/controls/datagrid/commands/cell-tap.md

 # CellTap Command

-The DataGrid CellTap Command handles the Tap gesture over a grid cell, that is, the intersection of a data row and a column.
+The DataGrid `CellTap` command handles the tap (click) gesture over a grid cell, that is, the intersection of a data row and a column.

 ## Example

-Here is an example how the RadDataGrid CellTap Command works:
+Here is an example how the RadDataGrid `CellTap` command works:

-First, create the needed business objects, for example type Country with the following properties:
+First, create the needed business objects, for example, type `Country` with the following properties:

 <snippet id='datagrid-commands-celltap-businessobject'/>
 ```C#